Blog //

 For years, cyber has been positioned through fear, uncertainty and doubt (affectionately referred to as FUD).
 But fear has never stopped a breach.
 Discipline has.

-The most resilient organisations move with visibility, vigilance and practised responses.
+The most cyber resilient organisations move with visibility, vigilance and practised responses.
 They recover without losing momentum.
 They keep customer confidence while competitors stall.

 The government’s intervention confirms what the market already knows: cyber is no longer a technical risk.
 It is a strategic enabler.
 And resilience is not a safety net.
 It is a source of advantage.